cisc7610/homework3/README.md

 #### Map-reduce framework

 The most complex, but most flexible query framework for MongoDB is the map-reduce framework.
 As discussed in [lecture 02b](http://m.mr-pc.org/t/cisc7610/2018fa/lecture02b.pdf) starting on slide 7, map-reduce consists of four stages, although you only need to write two of them: a mapper and a reducer.
-In the context of `pymongo`, you write these as two JavaScript functions as strings within `bson.code.Code` objects.
+In the context of `pymongo`, you write these as two JavaScript functions within strings within `bson.code.Code` objects.
 See the documentation [here](https://api.mongodb.com/python/2.0/examples/map_reduce.html).

 The important points are that the map JavaScript function takes no arguments, but extracts data from the `this` object.
-It then uses the `emit(k,v)` function to emit whatever key-value pairs it wants to extract from the `this` object.
-The reduce JavaScript function takes two arguments: a key and an array of values and returns a single value that will be associated with that key in the output.
+It then uses the `emit(k,v)` function to emit as many key-value pairs as it wants to extract from each `this` object.
+The reduce JavaScript function takes two arguments: a key and an array of values and summarizes this array into a single return value that will be associated with that key in the overall output.

 Debugging these queries is rather cumbersome, but there is documentation for [troubleshooting the map function](https://docs.mongodb.com/manual/tutorial/troubleshoot-map-function/) and [troubleshooting the reduce function](https://docs.mongodb.com/manual/tutorial/troubleshoot-reduce-function/) in the official documentation.
 These are part of the complete [Map-Reduce documentation](https://docs.mongodb.com/manual/core/map-reduce/) which might also be useful.